troysalt/troysalt.github.io/cv.md

 Raleigh, NC | *Jun 2018 - Aug 2018*
 Studied methods of assessing soil water infiltration using sprinkle, single-ring, and double-ring infiltrometers.
 The objective was to determine whether more practical devices (i.e. small diameter single-ring) are accurate enough for soil assessment, especially for agriculture.
 The program, the Basic Environmental Soil Science Training (BESST), is funded by the National Science Foundation (NSF).
 I was advised by Dr. Josh Heitman and Dr. Aziz Amoozegar of NC State University.
 The research was presented at the Soil Science Society of America Meeting in January 2019, and we are working on writing a paper to *Agriculture & Environmental Letters*.

-**GIS Consultant** - Mission Street Parks Conservancy
-Salem, OR | *Feb 2018 - Mar 2018*
-Developed a GIS database for plants at Bush’s Pasture Park in Salem, OR.
-The project was completed using ArcGIS and published to ArcGIS Online, viewable at missionstreetparks.org/locations-map/.

-**eIntern** - US Department of State, Humanitarian Information Unit (HUI), MapGive Initiative
-Remote | *Sept 2017 - Dec 2017*
-Contributed to open geographic data with OpenStreetMap and organized volunteer events called ‘Mapathons’ to help humanitarian aid response.
-I continue to host Mapathons and have trained over 100 volunteers.

-**Research Assistant** - Delaware Department of Natural Resources (DNREC), Mosquito Control Section
-Glasgow, DE | *May 2017 - Sep 2017*
-Conducted a study on Aedes aegypti and Ae. albopictus which are vectors of the Zika virus.
-Maintained and collected from 8 field sites, identified ~20,000 mosquitoes, and produced a publication in the *Journal of the American Mosquito Control Association*.

-**Biological Aide** - Delaware Department of Natural Resources (DNREC), Mosquito Control Section
-Glasgow, DE | *May 2016 - Oct 2016*
-Performed routine mosquito breeding surveillance and abatement activities (majority of time); collected West Nile and Eastern Equine Encephalitis Virus surveillance data; trapped for mosquitoes to later identify by genus and species; used handheld GPS and tablets for field data collections/record keeping; addressed citizen mosquito complaints; and conducted public education efforts on how communities and citizens can reduce mosquito breeding in and around their homes plus protect themselves from mosquito borne diseases.

 [Back to Top](#top)